MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 # Prepare organizational data

-This article describes what organizational data is and gives you the steps to help you prepare it for uploading to Workplace Analytics.
+This introduces key concepts about compiling and uploading organizational data in Workplace Analytics.
+After reading this, you will know what kind of organizational data to provide, what that data can help you discover, and how to upload the data.

 ## About organizational data

 Organizational data is information about employees that your company provides to Workplace Analytics.
 Workplace Analytics combines your organizational data with Office 365 to provide rich, actionable insights into your company’s communication and collaboration trends to help you make more effective business decisions.

-This topic introduces key concepts about compiling and uploading organizational data in Workplace Analytics.
-After reading this topic you will know what kind of organizational data you can provide, how to determine the data you want to provide, what that data can help you discover, and how to upload the data.

 ### What you can do with organizational data